levonk/data-integration/Implementor.md

 	* typical use case is to alter table to add partions, msck can be run to assure all partitions are accounted for occassionally or overnight
 	* Gzip for data that does not need to be splittable since it compresses better, snappy for when it does need to split at the cost of data size
 	* Annotate Country of Origin of the data to fullfill compliance requirements
+	* Automated Alerts
+	  * Look for decreases in cumulative fields over days
+	  * Linear Regression + Thresholds for low varience data ingests
+	  * Look for misspellings
+	  * Look for duplicate data
   * Transformations
     * Use static/mock data tests for positive/negative tests of all transformations
 	  * Must have test input data